 Virtual reality and augmented reality tools for the AEC industry are getting increasingly better and more optimized.
 As prices keep dropping, there are fewer reasons why every architect, engineer, contractor, and owner shouldn’t use some form of VR/AR in bringing their projects to life.

 From being a novelty a few years ago, VR/AR solutions are slowly becoming a medium that’s transforming the way professionals in the AEC industry communicate, create and experience content.
-Offering a more immersive experience of architectural designs, but also products and areas related to space building, VR and AR tools are becoming an industry standard that offers rapid iterations and opportunity to refine designs in collaboration with clients and colleagues.
+Offering a more immersive experience of architectural designs, but also products and areas related to space building, Virtual Reality (VR) or Augmented Reality (AR) tools are becoming an industry standard that offers rapid iterations and opportunity to refine designs in collaboration with clients and colleagues.

-While VR creates fully computer-generated and driven environments, AR delivers virtual elements as an overlay to the real world.
-This is why, while leveraging the same type of technology, VR and AR are taking different paths to the end user as well as various industries.
+While Virtual Reality (VR) creates fully computer-generated and driven environments, Augmented Reality (AR) delivers virtual elements as an overlay to the real world.
+This is why, while leveraging the same type of technology, Virtual Reality (VR) and Augmented Reality (AR) are taking different paths to the end user as well as various industries.
 Also, VR is thought to be a tool better suited to architects, while AR will likely find more uses in construction.

 Although both these groundbreaking technologies are exploding, they are still in an early development stage.
 In order to provide a more structured overview of the most interesting solutions out there, we compiled a list of VR/AR tools that best suit those working the in AEC industry.

 ARki is a real-time augmented reality visualization service for architectural models.
 It incorporates AR technology into architecture by providing 3-D models with multiple levels of interactivity for both design and presentation purposes.